emonson/emonson_caffe/lenet_images/README.md

 Images can be retrieved much faster if they're in an LMDB database than if they were in an HDF5 file or were just on disk as JPEGs.
-So, after the train/val split has been done, you need to run `create_database.py` to serialize all the images into two LMDB databases, which will be placed in directories in the `data\` directory.
+So, after the train/val split has been done, you need to run `make_train_val_database.py` to serialize all the images into two LMDB databases, which will be placed in directories in the `data\` directory.

-NOTE: If you need to recreate the databases, delete the old `lenet_train_lmdb` and `lenet_val_lmdb` directories and their contents first.

 ### Train the network